 Let's take a look at these characteristics and see the impact they have on child and family dynamics.

-2. The next characteristic often involves the use of punishment by the authoritarian parent.
+2. Often involves the use of punishment by the authoritarian parent.
 If a rule is broken, strict disciplinary measures are taken to ensure that the rules are not broken again.
-This could be anything from the loss of privileges and time-out to other more severe forms of punishment.

-3. Finally, a third characteristic is the lack of open communication.
-In an authoritarian parenting home, the parents are the ultimate authority.
 They feel they know what’s best for their children (at least that’s what they believe) and therefore they make decisions and don’t care what their children think.
-This may stifle a child’s independence and their ability to express themselves freely.

-It's important to remember that every parenting style, including the authoritarian parenting style, has its own set of unique strengths and weaknesses.
 Even though it may not be the most nurturing or flexible style of parenting, it can introduce a strong sense of respect and discipline for rules in children.

 These characteristics provide a clear understanding of the authoritarian parenting style which explains a no-nonsense approach that can have a significant effect on a child’s development.